sukhmani0345/MarkYourPresence/README.md

 **Student Details**<br />
 Here, you can check the details of the students entered till now which will ppear in the form of a table.

+# Installation Guide
+To use this project, follow the following steps:-

+Initialize the git on your terminal: